mne-tools/mne-python/doc/source/manual/analyze.rst

     Regularize the noise covariance before using it in whitening by adding a multiple of an identity matrix to the diagonal.
-This is discussed in more detail in Section 6.2.4.
+This is discussed in more detail in :ref:`CBBHEGAB`.
 Especially if EEG is included in fitting it is advisable to enter a non-zero value (around 0.1) here.